HarshaP09/8051-Microcontroller/7 Seg Dis/README.md

 ---

 ## Theory
-A **7-segment display** is a simple output device used for displaying decimal numbers.
+* A 7-Segment Display is an electronic display device used to show decimal numbers (0–9) and some alphabets
-It consists of seven LEDs arranged as segments (labeled a–g) and an optional decimal point (DP).
+* It consists of seven LEDs arranged as segments (labeled a–g) and an optional decimal point (DP).

-- **Common Cathode (CC):** All cathodes connected to GND, segments turn ON when given logic HIGH.
+* **Common Cathode (CC):** All cathodes connected to GND, segments turn ON when given logic HIGH.
-- **Common Anode (CA):** All anodes connected to VCC, segments turn ON when given logic LOW.
+* **Common Anode (CA):** All anodes connected to VCC, segments turn ON when given logic LOW.
-This project uses **Common Anode** configuration, as the program sends inverted (`~`) values to display digits.
+* This project uses **Common Anode** configuration, as the program sends inverted (`~`) values to display digits.

 ---

 ## Expected Output
-- The display will show numbers **0–9 in sequence**, one after another.
+* The display will show numbers **0–9 in sequence**, one after another.
-- All four digits will show the **same number at the same time**.
+* All four digits will show the **same number at the same time**.
-- After 9, the cycle restarts from 0.
+* After 9, the cycle restarts from 0.
----
+* The 8051 microcontroller sends binary codes to the display.
+Each code turns ON specific segments to form the required digit.